idrisselhouari/idrisselhouari/README.md

 ## About Me
-- 📄 I have an internship experience as a Data Scientist at Wehelp Company

-- 🔭 I’m currently working on <span><strong>ASL </strong></span>(American Sign Language using artificial intelligence)
+- 📄 Student at The National School of Applied Sciences Kenitra

-- 🌱 I'm currently enhancing my knowledge of deep learning techniques and working on neural network models
+- 🌱 I'm currently enhancing my knowledge of Industry 4.0

 - 📫 How to reach me **idrisselhouarii@gmail.com**